-16th Annual Fannie Lou Hamer Human and Civil Rights Symposium
+Fannie Lou Hamer Human & Civil Rights Symposium

-* Tickets are not required.
-The event is free, but space is limited.
+* The event is free, but online registration is required.

 About Fannie Lou Hamer

 Fannie Lou Hamer was among the most significant participants in the struggle launched in the latter half of the twentieth century to achieve freedom and social justice for African Americans.

 Mrs. Hamer’s historic presence in Atlantic City at the 1964 Democratic National Convention brought national prominence with her electrifying testimony before the convention’s credentials committee.
 She sought to prevent the seating of the all-white Mississippi delegation.
 While this effort failed, the Democratic Party agreed that in the future no delegation would be seated from a state where anyone was illegally denied the vote.
 Roughly a year later, the 1965 Voting Rights Act was passed.Learn more

 Africana Studies Program, Unified Black Students Society, Office of the Provost, The Council of Black Faculty and Staff, Office of the President, Office of Institutional Diversity and Equity and the Office of Student Development.

 W. Paul Coates is the founder and director of Black Classic Press, which specializes in republishing obscure and significant works by and about people of African descent.
 A leader in the field of independent publishers, Coates founded BCP Digital Printing in 1995 to produce books and documents using digital print technology.